All motions MUST have the following and they must be e-filed with the clerk:

-All motions and hearings that do not require live testimony shall be set by SUBMISSION, with at least 14 days notice to opposing counsel/parties.
+All motions and hearings that do not require live testimony may be set by SUBMISSION, with at least 14 days notice to opposing counsel/parties.

 All motions and responses shall comply with the court’s Guidelines For Motions.

-Responses to Hearings by Submission must be in writing.
-Responses must be filed at least two working days before the submission date.
+Responses to Hearings by Submission: Responses to a Motion to be considered by submission must be in writing.
+Responses must be e-filed at least two working days before the submission date.
 Responses must contain a proposed order.
 Failure to file a response may be considered a representation of no opposition.

 If the Texas Rules of Civil Procedure require more than 14 days notice on any given matter (e.g., Motions for Summary Judgment), then the time period set by the Rules shall apply and a submission date should be selected accordingly.